liffiton/ATLeS/docs/setup.md

 Run `sudo raspi-config` and:

-  1. Expand filesystem to fit
+  1. Expand filesystem to fit (depending on the image you used, this may have been done automatically already)

   2. Set hostname (suggestion: name boxes sequentially and label each box with its hostname -- this is how they will be identified in the web interface)